History of Tomorrow

-History of Tomorrow (自傳 (Zìzhuàn, Autobiography)) is Taiwanese Mandopop rock band Mayday's ninth studio album, 5 years since Second Round.
-The first Single,"Party Animal", was released on May 20.
-It was released on July 21, 2016.
+History of Tomorrow (自傳 (Zìzhuàn, Autobiography)) is the ninth studio album by Taiwanese rock band Mayday.
+It marks their first studio album in five years since Second Round (2011).
+The first single, "Party Animal", was released on May 20, 2016.
+The album was released under B'in Music on July 21, 2016.

+Background and release

+The album was available for pre-order beginning on May 25, 2016.
+The album was officially released on July 21.
+The album was later released in Japan on February 1, 2017, which includes Japanese versions of two songs from the album and two previously released Japanese singles.

 Promotion

 Tour

 They first announced plans to tour and dates for the first round tour in Asia on their New Year's Eve concert in Taipei, Taiwan.
-The tour started on March 18, 2017 in Kaohsiung, Taiwan.
+The tour started on March 18, 2017, in Kaohsiung, Taiwan.
 It plans to tour in Asia, North America and Europe.
 More Dates such as Oceania shows will be announced soon.